 She has cared for her mother for the past eight years.
 She has experience working for the third sector and has a voluntary role as a service user representative for Perth and Kinross Health and Social Care Integration.

-Miss Lennie is also in the final year of her social work honours degree at Robert Gordon University.
+Miss Lennie recently completed her social work honours degree at Robert Gordon University.

 Theresa Allison has over 20 years of experience working in the third sector, beginning her career working directly with children delivering high quality affordable childcare.
 She is a Fellow of the Chartered Management Institute.